How To Do Keyword Mapping: A Beginners Guide

 Find Keyword Overlaps

-When you start mapping keywords, it will be easier to spot existing or potential keyword overlaps, so you can avoid creating duplicate or similar content that could conflict with each other in the search results.
+When you start mapping keywords, it will be easier to spot existing or potential keyword overlaps, so you can avoid creating similar or duplicate content that could conflict with each other in the search results.
 It’s easy to accidentally do this if you create content without a keyword mapping process as you can lose track of what content you’ve created in the past and which topics and keywords you’ve already used.

 Enhances Internal Linking